Should You Boost NAD+ Directly or Use Precursors (NMN, NR, & NMNH)?

 NAD+ promotes DNA repair, while NAD+ decline is associated with accumulation of DNA damage

-Most take precursors (NMN and NR) to help NAD+ pills better survive in the stomach
+Most take precursors (NMN, NR, or NMNH) to help NAD+ pills better survive in the stomach

 NAD+ Patches, Injections, and Infusions are all alternative options to boost NAD+ (with or without use of precursors)